patrickfatrick/gregorian/README.md

 'h' // 1 hour (3600000 milliseconds)
 'd' // 1 day (86400000 milliseconds)
 'w' // 1 week (604800000 milliseconds)
-'m' // 1 month (varies due to month lengths; position will be on the same day of the month) 'y' // 1 year (varies due to leap years; position will be on the day of the year)
+'m' // 1 month (varies due to month lengths; position will be on the same date and time of the month) 'y' // 1 year (varies due to leap years; position will be on the date and time of the year)
 ```

-It's not recommended to add or subtract more than 12 months at a time.

 ##Why not use MomentJS?
 [Moment](http://momentjs.com/) is awesome and I personally use it in a lot of projects.
 This is not intended to replace Moment by any means, it's simply intended to provide a more focused set of features at a fraction of the weight.
 Moment's unminified .js file is about 5x the size of Gregorian's.